inigral/integration/windows/README.md

 you can run the script manually or schedule it to be run via the Control Panel's Scheduled Tasks panel.

-First open sendcsv.bat with Notepad
+First open sendcsv.bat with your text editor

-You should find a line to set your username:
+Find the line to set your username:
  ```
  SET USERNAME="YOUR USERNAME"
  ```